-So after we combine our butter, sugar, vanilla, salt, White Lily flour, and pecans, you’ll see your dough is going to be pretty thick, but that the way it’s supposed to be.
+If you follow my recipe to a T, you will notice that after we combine our butter, sugar, vanilla, salt, White Lily flour, and pecans, your dough is pretty thick.
+That is the way it’s supposed to be.
 You want the cookies to roll into a ball nicely and hold their shape while baking.

 As you’re scooping these babies out, you want to get them as uniform as possible so they all bake evenly.
 The best way to do that is to use a 1 tablespoon cookie scoop (also called a #60 scoop).
 This one is from Pampered Chef, but you can find them at any kitchen store or even big box stores – just make sure it’s a 1 tablespoon cookie scoop for this recipe.

 So, we’re going to roll the dough into balls.
-Using your hands is messy, but it’s the best way to get the job done.
+Using your hands might be a little sticky, but it’s the best way to get the job done.
 Plus it’s not super messy, being that the dough is pretty firm.
-We’re going to get super messy when we coat these babies in powdered sugar.
+However, you will get super messy when you coat these babies in powdered sugar (or confectioners sugar).
 No, I’m just kidding… kind of.

 Recipe Card